Nho Quan district

 Nho Quan is a rural district of Ninh Bình province in the Red River Delta region of Vietnam.
 As of 2003, the district had a population of 145,186.
 The district covers an area of 452 km^{2}.
 The district capital lies at Nho Quan.

+Geography

+Nho Quan district is located in the northwest of Ninh Bình province, 34 km northwest of Hoa Lư (city), and 127 km from the capital Hanoi.
+It has the following geographical position: